datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

 # Logging

 As your code is growing, it becomes hard to keep track of what is happening.
 It feels appropriate to introduce logs.
-Logging refers to keeping track of what the programme is doing.
+Logging refers to keeping track of what the programme is doing with regular prompt updates.
 As we move our user interface from the Terminal to the web browser, the only information we want to show in the Terminal are in fact, logs.
 While the function `print()` is good to start with, it is very limited.
-It can on show information in the Terminal.
-If we want any extra information such as the time or line number from the code emitting this message, we would need to do that ourself.
-When switching from debugging to regular execution, we need to go through the code to remove the `print()`.
-Instead of showing this information in the terminal, we often want it in a file, or maybe somewhere else.
-A logger is providing all these functionalities.
+It can only show information we insert in the Terminal.
+If we want any extra information such as the time of incident or line number from the code emitting this message, we would need to do that ourselves.
+When switching from debugging to regular execution, we would need to go through the code to remove/comment all of the `print()` instances.
+Instead of showing this information in the terminal, we also often want it in a file, or maybe somewhere else.
+A logger can provides all these functionalities.

 - You can `format` the information you want to see for each log;
-- You can change the `log level` to quickly switch from `DEBUG` logging showing a lot of details to `ERROR` logging only showing the errors;
+- You can change the `log level` to quickly switch from `DEBUG` logging (showing a lot of details) to `ERROR` logging (only showing the explicit errors);
-- You can change the output from the Terminal to a file, maybe both at the same time.
+- You can change the logging output from the Terminal to a file, or maybe both at the same time.

 ![Assignment 5 - Netherlands]({{site.baseurl}}/assets/images/task 5-2-2 log.png)

-In short, as soon as you code more than a few line of codes, logging is a requirements to save you hours of unecessary work.
+In short, as soon as you start to code more more complex programs, logging can save you hours of unnecessary work.

 # Task 2.3 Log Errors and Service Access

-Python comes with the `logging` module to do just that.
-In `main.py`, add the three following lines of code at the to of the file.
+Python provides  the `logging` module to do just that.
+In `main.py`, add the three following lines of code at the top of the file.

 ```python
 # Import and setup logging